redvasily/django-emailauth/README.txt

 Please bear in mind that all emails sent by example project are not actually sent but printed to stdout instead.

+To see how traditional one user - one email mode works:

+    cd emailauth/example
+    python manage.py syncdb
+    python manage.py runserver --settings=settings_singleemail

 Future plans
 ------------

-* Maybe add a configuration option which will switch application between one user - many emails mode and more traditional one user - one email mode.

 * Add EAUT and OpenID support so this application could be used for OpenID authentication and switch to emails for users without OpenID